-Reason #3 Manual anomaly detection is neither fast nor scalable
+#3: Manual anomaly detection is neither fast nor scalable

 As web development platform company Wix discovered, relying on manual anomaly detection requires prioritizing, since that approach can never scale to thousands or millions of metrics.
-This forced its analytics team to make, at best, educated guesses about which metrics deserved their limited resources.
-Critical evidence of important business incidents, however can and do occur as anomalies in seemingly insignificant metrics – and not just in the handful which Wix was actively monitoring – which is why you need to monitor them all.
+This forced its analytics team to make, at best, educated guesses about which metrics or data points deserved their limited resources.
+Critical evidence of important business incidents, however, can and do occur as anomalies in seemingly insignificant metrics – and not just in the handful which Wix was actively monitoring – which is why you need to monitor them all.
 The needle can be in any part of the data haystack.

 Even with a skilled team of data analysts scrutinizing a few metrics, Wix’s manual anomaly detection approach still couldn’t catch anomalies in real time.
 Delays between anomaly occurrence and anomaly detection ranged from hours to days, a lag with potentially catastrophic consequences in a price glitch or payment processor API breakage scenario.